Health Screening Information

 Continuing surveillance (does not apply to Postgraduate Medicine program):

-In addition to annual screening, students with previous negative TB screening who are exposed to active (infectious) TB disease during their program are required to have a single tuberculin skin test (TST) eight or more weeks post-exposure and to submit a Post-Exposure TB Update Form to the Health Screening Office.
-Students who convert to a positive TST during their program must be cleared by the Health Screening Office before they may return to clinical activities.
+In addition to annual screening, students with previous negative TB screening are required to have a single TST eight or more weeks after exposure to active (infectious) TB disease during their program and to submit a Post-Exposure TB Update Form to the Health Screening Office.
+Students who convert to a positive TST during their program must withdraw from clinical activities and notify their Program Manager and the Health Screening Office immediately; the Health Screening Office will determine when the student may return to clinical activities.

 Influenza immunization (flu shot)